 We are inspired to use technology to improve the lives of city residents, by creating more of the green space we all need.
 The Lowline aims to build a new kind of public space— one that highlights the historic elements of a former trolley terminal while introducing cutting-edge solar technology and design, enabling plants and trees to grow underground.

 To explore our vision in greater detail, we commissioned a preliminary planning study with Arup, the global engineering firm, and HR&A Advisors, a leading real estate, economic development and energy-efficiency consulting firm.
 The study concluded that the Lowline was not merely technically feasible, but would also vastly improve the local economy and the adjacent transit hub.
 Once built, the Lowline would be a dynamic cultural space, featuring a diversity of community programming and youth activities.

 We envision not merely a new public space, but an innovative display of how technology can transform our cities in the 21st century.
 And along the way, we intend to draw the community into the design process itself, empowering a new generation of Lower East Siders to help build a new bright spot in our dense urban environment.

-In the era of the influential Parks Commissioner Robert Moses, trolley service is discontinued, as the automobile, bus, and subway assume superior roles in New York City public transportation.
-The Williamsburg Bridge trolley terminal is closed to the public, and would never again have any official transit use, despite its adjacency to the J/M/Z subway line.
+In 1908, the one-acre Williamsburg Bridge trolley terminal opens on Delancey Street, transporting passengers from the Lower East Side to Brooklyn.
+After just four decades of use, the trolley terminal is closed to the public, and would never again have any official transit use, despite its adjacency to the J/M/A subway line.

 The Lower East Side remains a remarkably diverse neighborhood, due to a mix of public housing and former tenements, and home to immigrants, small businesses, and artists.
 Delancey Street is widened for high volume car traffic, and becomes one of the least safe streets for pedestrians and local residents.